raspberrypi/documentation/configuration/config-txt/video.md

 ### hdmi_edid_filename (Pi 4 only)

-Use the `hdmi_edid_filename` command to specify the name of a file containing EDID information, and also to specify which port the file is to be applied to.
+Use the `hdmi_edid_filename` setting to specify the name of a file containing EDID information, and also to specify which port the file is to be applied to.
 This also requires `hdmi_edid_file=1` to enable EDID files.

 For example: